intersun/LightningDOT/README.md

 ### UNITER Environment
-To run UNITER for re-ranker, please set a seperate environment based on [this repo](https://github.com/ChenRocks/UNITER).
+To run UNITER for re-ranking, please set a seperate environment based on [this repo](https://github.com/ChenRocks/UNITER).

-All pre-training and fine-tuning are using a conda environment that can be created as follows.
+The rest of code is using a conda environment that can be created as follows.
 ## Environment

 Under the project home folder, first run (depends on **your CUDA version**)